 Halos are a more modern take on the classic solitaire.
 Still featuring a larger center stone, that stone is encircled by several smaller stones.
 Although the center stone in this setting is often round, this doesn’t have to be the case.
 Whichever cut is chosen, the framing with smaller stones is a great way to add a little bling to the more traditional solitaire setting.

 The three-stone setting is another popular choice.
-This setting features matching accent gems that frame the center stone.
+This set features matching accent gems that frame the center stone.
 These stones can vary in size but are usually considerably smaller than the central stone.
 Some three-stone settings have plain bands, while others may have even more stones set into the band for that extra sparkle.

 Choosing the perfect gemstone cut and setting lays a solid foundation for determining which is the perfect engagement ring.
 Using this foundation, engagement rings can be made personal by considering a few other options, such as incorporating colored stones or using non-traditional metals.
 Taking these things into consideration, the only thing left to do now is start shopping.